Today’s Cubs Birthdays (May 19)

 He played against the Cubs in the 1984 playoff series vs. the Padres, but by the time the Cubs were back in the playoffs in 1989, he was a key member of the team.
 He hit .368 with a home run in the NLCS that year, and remained with the Cubs for three more seasons.
 He retired after the 1992 season.
 Luis is remembered for his versatility, his good attitude, a whisper campaign from Cubs locker room reporters that led to the ladies looking at him with a “large” amount of respect, and of course, his bold decision to keep his mustache well after the 1990s began.

 The local product (Evanston) was released by the White Sox after a few years on the south side and was picked up by the Cubs.
 If you blinked, you missed his time with the Cubs.
 He had exactly six plate appearances that year and didn’t get on base.
-He made his mark in history when he rolled the ball to the mound after a strikeout by A.J.
+He made his mark in history a few years later as the catcher of the Angels when he rolled the ball to the mound after a strikeout by White Sox hitter A.J.
 Pierzynski in the 2005 playoffs.
-The umpire blew the call and allowed Pierzynski to run to first base.
+The umpire incorrectly ruled the ball hit the dirt and allowed Pierzynski to run to first base.
+The Sox came back to win the game, and with the undeserved momentum they attained, never lost again in the playoffs.
 Without that bad call, the 2005 Sox probably wouldn’t have won the World Series.
 Historians will forever put an asterisk next to that World Series title.
-That’s this reporter’s completely unbiased report.
+Right?

 Fritz is one of eight players in big league history named Fritz.
 He got ten at-bats for the Cubs in 1983 and got one hit.
 There’s an outside chance that the name Fritz will make a comeback, but until it does, Connally will remain the final big league Fritz.
 He was a third baseman.